RCIA - Becoming Catholic

 - Discerning God’s will in your life and where He is leading you.

-If you would like more information about the OCIA Process, or have any questions, please contact one of our OCIA Coordinators:
+If you would like more information about the RCIA Process, or have any questions, please contact one of our RCIA Coordinators:

 Email – email@example.com